How You Answer This Question Will Determine Everything

 Which one you believe is going to determine what you’re willing to try.
 And if you’re not willing to try anything, you won’t be able to achieve the results you want.

-It’s really hard to find fulfillment and success by listening to the primitive brain.
-Even if your higher self is urging you to pursue something more, believing your primitive brain will keep you stuck.
+It’s really hard to find fulfillment and success by listening to the inner critic.
+Even if your higher self is urging you to pursue something more, believing your inner critic will keep you stuck.
 About 100% of the time.

 Learn The Difference Between The Two